Get the E-newsletter

 was essentially designed to create alignment between the health plan and

-physicians delivering on quality, efficient care,” says Thomas Schenk, MD, vice
+physicians delivering on quality, efficient care,” says Thomas Schenk, MD, senior vice

 Over 95 percent of primary care providers that are in the market and

 participate with the insurer receive payment through BestPractice.

 based on Healthcare Effectiveness Data and Information Set (HEDIS) compliance,